-In Year 2, once the children have completed the Letters and Sounds phonics programme, they are taught reading in small guided reading groups once a week.
+In Year 2, once the children have completed the Letters and Sounds phonics programme, they continue to be taught reading in small guided reading groups, matched by ability.
 The focus of this is to continue to develop comprehension, whilst continuing to work on fluency with more challenging texts.
 Within these sessions, children are taught to read aloud with expression and appropriate intonation; articulate their thoughts and ideas; identify and explain the sequence of events in texts; communicate their understanding of key aspects of fiction and non-fictions texts such as characters, events, titles and information; further develop their understanding and use of inference; make predictions on the basis of what's been read so far; and make comparisons and links within and between texts.
 Children in Year 2 are encouraged to read every night and will take home a book that is closely matched to their level of accuracy, fluency and comprehension.
 Parents are encouraged to still hear their child read aloud for the majority of the time, although we acknowledge that children in Year 2 are starting to develop the skill and desire to read quietly to themselves.
 Whilst children may wish to do so, it is important that parents are supporting their child's comprehension of the text and giving them the opportunity to discuss what they have read.

-Spelling in Year 2 is taught using Babcocks' No Nonsense Spelling programme.
+Spelling in Year 2 is taught using The Literacy Companies, Pathways to Spell, programme.